Continuity of Hilbert-Kunz multiplicity and F-signature: Preliminary Results

 For (3), as a first step, let $L$ be the fraction field of $A$.
 We observe that $\Dis_A(R) = \Dis_L (R \otimes_A L)$, since the decomposition of an element $a = \sum a_i e_i$ over $A$ can be considered as a decomposition of $a \otimes 1 = \sum a_i e_i \otimes 1$ of an element $a\otimes 1$ over $L$ and $e_i \otimes 1$ still form a basis of $R \otimes_A L$ over $L$.
 Thus we can replace $R$ by $R\otimes_A L$ and assume $A = L$ is a field.
 It is well-known that $\Dis_L(R) \ne 0$ if $R$ is a finite separable field extension of $L$.
 By linearity this can be extended to the product and show one direction.

 For the other direction, we first show that $R$ is reduced.
-Let $N$ be the nilradical of $R$ and $k$ be the largest integer such that $N^k \neq 0$.
-Since $N^k$ is an ideal, it is a vector space over $L$ and we can extend a basis of it to a basis of $R$.
-Let $x \in N^k$ be an element of a such basis.
-Now observe that $\Trace (xe) = 0$ for any element $e \in R$, since $x^2e = 0$ and this gives a zero row in the trace matrix.
+Since the nilradical is an ideal, it is a vector space over $L$, so we may extend a basis of it to a basis of $R$ over $L$.
+If $x$ is a nilpotent element, then $\Trace (xe) = 0$ for any element $e \in R$, because the trace of a nilpotent matrix is nilpotent.
 This shows that $\Trace$ gives a degenerate bilinear form and $\Dis_L (R) = 0$.
 Since $R$ is reduced and finite over $L$, it is a direct sum of fields.
 Again, by linearity we can see that each of these fields must be separable over $L$. \end{proof}

 Let $(R,\m,k)$ be a complete local ring of positive characteristic $p > 0$ with the residue field $k$.
 Cohen's structure theorem shows that there is an injection $\phi \colon k \to R$ such that the induced map to $R/\m$ is an isomorphism.
 We call $\phi (k)$ a coefficient field.
 Moreover, Cohen's structure theorem asserts that for any system of parameters $x_1, \ldots, x_d$ the $k$-subalgebra of $R$ generated by the system of parameters, $k[x_1, \dots, x_n]$, is isomorphic to a polynomial ring.
 Since $R$ is complete, it therefore contains the completion $A = k[[x_1, \ldots, x_d]]$ and, since $x_1, \ldots, x_d$ form a system of parameters, $R$ is module-finite over $A$.
-Of course, there is a lot of freedom in choosing a system of parameters; the Cohen-Gabber Theorem asserts that $x_1,\ldots,x_d$ can be chosen so that $R$ is generically separable over $k[[x_1,\ldots,x_d]].$
+Of course, there is a lot of freedom in choosing a system of parameters; the Cohen--Gabber Theorem asserts that $x_1,\ldots,x_d$ can be chosen so that $R$ is generically separable over $k[[x_1,\ldots,x_d]].$

 \begin{Theorem}[{\cite{GabberOrgogozo}}\footnote{We refer the reader to (\cite{CohenGabber}) for an elementary proof of Theorem~\ref{Cohen-Gabber}.}] Let $(R,\m,k)$ be a reduced complete local ring of equidimension $d$ and of prime characteristic $p$.
 There exists a system of parameters $x_1,...,x_d$ of $R$ and coefficient field $k\subseteq R$ such that $R$ is finite and generically separable over the power series ring $k[[x_1,\dots,x_d]]$. \end{Theorem}